Last Updated December 13th, 2020 at 01:55 pm by Lisa

 PRO TIP: Have your butcher tie the cut of meat for you!

 The Maillard reaction is a chemical reaction between amino acids and reducing sugars that gives that distinctive golden caramelized color and deep rich flavor.
-When you sear a steak, roast meats, make caramel from milk and sugar, bake bread or cookies, toast marshmallows, those are all examples of this reaction when you get than beautiful golden tone and color on the food you are cooking.
+When you sear a steak, roast meats, make caramel from milk and sugar, bake bread or cookies, toast marshmallows, those are all examples of this reaction when you get that beautiful golden tone and color on the food you are cooking.

 Make Roast Beef Sandwiches!

-I had a longtime friend over for lunch with her young kids, and they all went crazy for these sandwiches and her son still begs me to make these for him!
+I had a longtime friend over for lunch with her young kids.
+And they all went crazy for these sandwiches and her son still begs me to make these for him.

 I used quality ingredients and served them on good French baguettes, slathered with homemade creamy horseradish sauce, thin-sliced roast beef, shaved aged parmesan, and a spring lettuce mix.

-What To Serve With Roast Beef?
+How To Serve Roast Beef?

-Dinner: Slice in thick 1 ½ - 2 inch slices for dinner, spoon pan sauce over beef.
-Sides that go well with roast beef are mashed potatoes or smashed potatoes, a cool green wedge salad, and dinner rolls.
+- Slice in thick 1 ½ - 2 inch slices for dinner, spoon pan sauce over beef.

-More Recipes For Roast Beef:
+More Beef Recipes

 CRAVING MORE?

-Roast Beef with Port-Wine Sauce
+Beef Roast (Roast Beef) with Port-Wine Sauce

 Ingredients